Questions to ask when comparing health plans

 - Are your prescriptions on the list of covered drugs (also called the "formulary")?

-- Are some or all of your providers in the plan's network?
+- Are some or all of your medical providers in the plan's network?

 Ask if there are special requirements to get your care covered